vaadin-component-factory/lookup-field-flow/README.md

 mvn jetty:run
 ```

 This deploys demo at http://localhost:8080

-## Description

-The Lookup field component allows you to search a specific record with:
-* a combobox
-* a dialog and a grid that can contains all the  fields

 ## How to use it

 Create a new component LookupField and use it like a Field.
 The API is quite similar to a Vaadin Combobox.

 ## Examples